-Figure 4.
-Part of Catalog data model at osCommerce [[6]]
+Figure 3: Part of Catalog data model at osCommerce [3].

-11.2 Open For Business (ofbiz)
+Open For Business (ofbiz)

-Is an open source e-commerce solution [[4]].
+Is an open source e-commerce solution [4].
 It describes itself as "The Open For Business Project is an open source enterprise automation software project licensed under the MIT Open Source License.
-By open source enterprise automation we mean: Open Source ERP, Open Source CRM, Open Source E-Business / E-Commerce, Open Source SCM, Open Source MRP, Open Source CMMS/EAM, and so on." [[4]].
-Part of the data model for Product is shown in Figure 3.
+By open source enterprise automation we mean: Open Source ERP, Open Source CRM, Open Source E-Business / E-Commerce, Open Source SCM, Open Source MRP, Open Source CMMS/EAM, and so on."
+[4].

+Part of the data model for Product is shown in Figure 4.
 In this data model, category hierarchy is captured with multiple rows in PRODUCT\CATEGORY table.
-Each category has some multiple attributes defined with rows in PRODUCT\CATYEGORY\ATTRIBUTE Different table. products are associated with a category and stored in the PRODUCT table.
+Each category has some attributes defined with multiple rows in

+PRODUCT\CATYEGORY\ATTRIBUTE table.
+Different products are associated with a category and stored in the PRODUCT table.
 Products could also belong to a product\type that is stored in PRODUCT\TYPE table, each poroduct\type contains some attributes defined in PRODUCT\TYPE\ATTR table.